jaxio/celerio-angular-quickstart/README.md

 Celerio code generation templates to generate an Angular 2 + PrimeNG + Spring Boot + Spring Data JPA + Spring Security CRUD web application.

-For the impatient, to generate and run the application, from a console run:
+For the impatient, here are the commands to run in order to generate and run the application:

     git clone git@github.com:jaxio/celerio-angular-quickstart.git
     cd celerio-angular-quickstart